 League of California Cities, City Attorneys Department, Practicing Ethics Handbook Committee

-Steven advises public entities on day-to-day operations and complex regulatory and transactional issues.
-He has extensive experience advising local agency boards and commissions at public meetings on matters of municipal governance and operation, including the Brown Act, parliamentary procedure, conflicts of interest rules, election law, the Public Records Act, public contracts, public works, land use, CEQA, free speech activities, and telecommunications.
+Steven advises public agencies on day-to-day operations and complex regulatory and transactional issues.
+He has extensive experience advising boards and commissions at public meetings on matters of municipal governance and operation, including the Brown Act, parliamentary procedure, conflicts of interest rules, election law, the Public Records Act, public contracts, public works, land use, CEQA, free speech activities, and telecommunications.

 - Victoria Gardens, City of Rancho Cucamonga.
 Advised the City regarding the review and approval of amendments to multiple, interlocking planning documents (and related supplemental EIR) to allow high density mid-rise residential development at the Victoria Gardens lifestyle center